blues/app-accelerators/73-apu-oem-idle-reduction-telemetry-platform/README.md

 ### 6.5 Event payload design

 Three [compact-format template](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design/#working-with-note-templates) Notefiles.
 Compact format is essential here: when the Notecard falls back to Skylo satellite, only compact-template notes are transmitted (the satellite data budget is measured in kilobytes, not megabytes).
 All three Notefiles use `port` values in the range 50–52 and include `_lat`, `_lon`, and `_time` — Notecard-reserved compact-template keywords that the Notecard automatically fills from its onboard GPS fix and RTC each time a note is stored.
 The host does **not** set these fields in `note.add`; they are populated by the Notecard firmware and appear in every stored and transmitted note.
 See the [Blues low-bandwidth design guide](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design/#working-with-note-templates) for the full list of reserved compact-template keywords.

+**Template format codes** in the code snippets below (e.g., `TUINT8`, `TFLOAT32`) are [compact-format type markers](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design/#template-type-constants) used by the Notecard to pack payloads: `TUINT8` = unsigned 8-bit, `TUINT16` = 16-bit unsigned, `TFLOAT32` = 32-bit IEEE float.
+These control both the on-the-wire encoding and the per-field byte cost in the satellite budget.

 Sample `apu_telemetry.qo` (hourly, Modbus available):
 ```json